Multiroot Workspace Support

 - Documentation: Generate docs referencing code from multiple folders

-- Testing: Build and run tests across all workspaces, analyze results
+- Testing: Build & run tests across all workspaces and analyze results

-When working with large multiroot workspaces, start with Agent mode to let Caret understand the project structure before making changes.
+When working with large multiroot workspaces, start in Plan mode to let Caret understand your project structure before making changes.

 Best Practices

-- Group Related Projects: Projects that frequently need coordinated changes
+- Group related projects that often need coordinated changes

-- Use Consistent Folder Structure: Across workspaces when possible
+- Use consistent folder structures across workspaces when possible

-- Be Workspace-Specific When It Matters: "Update the user model in the backend workspace"
+- Be specific about which workspace when it matters: "Update the user model in the backend workspace"

-- Reference Relationships: "The frontend should use the API types from the shared workspace"
+- Reference relationships: "The frontend uses the API types from the shared workspace"

-- Describe Cross-Workspace Work: "This change needs to be reflected in both web and mobile apps"
+- Describe cross-workspace operations: "This change needs to be reflected in both the web and mobile apps"

-- Specify Search Scope: When dealing with large codebases: "Search for 'TODO' in the frontend workspace only"
+- Scope your searches when dealing with large codebases: "Search for 'TODO' in just the frontend workspace"

-- Break Down Large Tasks: Into workspace-specific tasks when possible
+- Break down large tasks into workspace-specific operations when possible